 Santa Ynez Valley Historical Society Museum - Houses exhibits from the Chumash period through 20th century ranching days.
 The Museum features displays of Native American, pioneer and early Valley ranch artifacts.
 The adjacent Parks-Janeway Carriage house is home to one of the largest horse-drawn carriage and stagecoach collections in the U.S.

-UCSB Cylinder Audio Archive - The UCSB Library invites you to discover and listen to its online archive of cylinder recordings; donate to help the collection grow; and learn about how these sounds and songs create an audio history of American culture.
+UCSB Cylinder Audio Archive - The UCSB Library invites you to discover and listen to its online archive of cylinder recordings, and learn about how these sounds and songs create an audio history of American culture.